-Start with a concrete recommendation: Audit your wordpress site SEO and enable auto-optimize to streamline assets, fix canonical issues, and accelerate loading times.
+Start with a concrete recommendation: Audit your wordpress site SEO and enable auto-optimize to simplify assets, fix canonical issues, and accelerate loading times.
 Rephrase meta titles and descriptions to reflect user intent, improving click-through rates and reducing bounce on landing pages.

 measuring results requires a focused window.
 Use a 14–21 day period to track organic sessions, coverage of top pages, CTR, and average position.
 Maintain a log of uploaded assets and cases from your analytics tool, cited where possible. thats why a disciplined measuring routine matters.